 The Schroth Method

 The Schroth Method is a therapeutic technique originating in Germany from the work of Katarina and Christa Schroth.
-It is a conservative exercise program emphasizing stabilization of the spine and correction of the curves taking into account the 3 dimensional movement of the spine.
-The goal is to achieve global balance in the core muscles , maximize postural alignment, and stabilize the spine.
+It is a conservative exercise program for scoliosis and kyphosis emphasizing stabilization of the spine and correction of the curves, taking into account the 3-dimensional movement of the spine.
+The goal is to achieve global balance in the core muscles, maximize postural alignment, and stabilize the spine.
 The patient will be instructed in individualized exercises specific to their unique curve.

 Patients who would benefit from this method:

-The Schroth Method is a specialized treatment for scoliosis and Scheuermann’s disease.
-It benefits patients of all ages and in all stages, including before and after surgery.
+The Schroth Method is a specialized treatment for scoliosis and hyper-kyphosis including Scheuermann’s disease.
+It benefits patients of all ages and in all stages whether to prevent surgery, prepare for it, or aid in postoperative recovery.
 It is often used in conjunction with bracing.

 Goals of the Schroth Method: